rhizomes-project/rhizomes-etl/README.md

 - Load the Calisphere data into the Rhizomes database *before* running the ETL script for DPLA.
 The ETL transform process checks to see if each record is already present in the Rhizomes website (via the Omeka API) - any records already loaded will be ignored to avoid duplicates.
+Note: it may be helpful to make sure the Calisphere records are available via the Omeka API (currently at https://romogis.frankromo.com/rhizomes-dev/api/items) before running the dpla ETL script, to ensure the previously-loaded items can be identied.

 - Store the Calisphere metadata first in a csv file.
 Now run the DPLA ETL script, and pass in the name of the Calisphere metadata file, so that the script knows how to de-dupe the DPLA metadata.
 For instance: